-The SOS Foundation alone in 2016 has distributed over 1.8 million pounds of food to the working poor throughout Monroe County.
-Allowing our clients to have the supplemental nutrition they need at no cost, so they can afford their rent, bills, or any other expenses.
-Resulting in growth to our local economy.
-In addition, the SOS Foundation has a yearly fundraiser called the Casino Night gala which has high net gains for the non-profit allowing SOS to continue assisting the community.
+The SOS Foundation alone in 2018 has distributed over 2 million pounds of food to the working poor throughout Monroe County.
+Allowing our clients to have the supplemental nutrition they need at no cost, so they can afford their rent, bills, or any other expenditures, resulting in growth to our local economy.
+In addition, the SOS Foundation has a yearly fundraiser, the Casino Night Gala, which has high net gains for the non-profit allowing SOS to continue assisting the community.

 Laura, a social worker, volunteers with SOS to continue making a difference in people's lives every day.

 I always knew that when my clients came to the food pantry, they'd be taken care of.
 People come to the SOS food pantry and they're always treated nicely.
 Everyone deserves respect.
 SOS is special because we give people the right to choose to want they want.
 They are able to find exactly what they need and we develop a personal relationship with them along the way, and that's really special.

 With over half of Monroe County residents struggling with the cost of living and lack of affordable housing, the SOS Foundation steps in to ensure that all families or individuals have the food support they need so they can concentrate on other aspects of life that will help them reach their goal of lifting out of poverty.